atomo15/MIniproject/PythonEditor/README.md

 # Python UI Editor

 ## Description
-- using only UI to write the python code
+- Using only UI to write the python code

+## Objective
+- To help developer easy to code with python.

 ## Creator
 - Synhiranakkrakul, Thunnathorne